 The Frida Kahlo street art mural is located outside the bar and nightclub Fridha.

 Location: Dorrego 1735, Palermo

 #3 Hospital of the Medical School

-This massive mural is located on the façade of the Clinical Hospital of University of Buenos Aires.
-It was created in memorial for the anniversary of the AMIA attack.
+On the façade of the Clinical Hospital of University of Buenos Aires is a massive mural created in memorial for the anniversary of the AMIA attack.

-On July 18th, 1994, a bomb exploded inside the AMIA, Argentine Israelite Mutual Association’s building.
+The AMIA attack happened on July 18th, 1994, when a bomb exploded inside the AMIA, Argentine Israelite Mutual Association’s building.
 More than 300 people were injured, and 85 were killed.
-It is seen as the biggest attack on jews outside of Israel since second world ware.
+It is seen as the biggest attack on Jews outside of Israel since the second world war.
 However, the guilt(s) of the attack was never found, and until this day, the case remains unsolved.
 Read more about the AMIA attack here.